The Herbert Benson, MD

 Dr. Giselle Perez

-All sessions will be recorded as they are live streamed and placed in the online course video library, enabling registrants to view more than one session.
-The video library will be available for 60 days after the conclusion of the course.
+All sessions and workshops will be recorded as they are live streamed and placed in the online course video library, which will be available for 90 days after the conclusion of the course.

 Stretch and Move Break